 Plantronics BackBeat PRO Review

 UPDATE [January 2022]: This product has been discontinued.
-You can still find a bargain on our list of active noise cancelling headphones under $100.
-For state-of-the-art options, we recommend our best active noise cancelling headphones roundup.
+You can still find a bargain on our list of active noise canceling headphones under $100.
+For state-of-the-art options, we recommend our best active noise canceling headphones roundup.